mariuskausas/SAEncode/README.md

 Encode and analyse protein trajectories based on a structural alphabet.

 ## To-do list:
+- Test the tutorial.
+- Provide required installation documentation.
+- Provide a theoretical background.
-- Perform a simple encoding and mutual inforamtion analysis.
+- Showcase how to perform a simple encoding and mutual inforamtion analysis.
 - Write docstrings.
-- Provide a theoretical background.
-- Test the tutorial.

 ## Structural Alphabet